Windows Services

 You can find your event source in the Applications and Services Logs folder.

-Also, remember to always validate whether the event source exists in system using the SourceExists method and, if not created, you can create a new event source using the CreateEventSource method.
+Also, remember to always validate whether the event source exists in the system using the SourceExists method.
+If not created, you can create a new event source using the CreateEventSource method.

-You instantiate the EventLog variable and as a good practice, you validate first if the event source actually exists, and if not, you create the event source with the CreateEventSource method.
-Then, just set the event source and Log name to the EventLog that will be used (in this example IPSLog).
+You instantiate the EventLog variable and as a good practice, you validate first if the event source exists, and if not, create the event source with the CreateEventSource method.
+Then, just set the event source and Log name to the EventLog that will be used (in this example, IPSLog).

 SMTP Client